WilliamZhang0/y3-lab3-galaxy-counts/README.md

     plots use in the report.

+# 4. Workflow / how to reproduce the analysis

+A typical workflow to reproduce the figures and numbers in the report:

+\tab 1.
+Inspect the data

+Open read_mosaic.ipynb.

+Check that mosaic.fits is in the repository root.

+Run the notebook to confirm the background level and general appearance.

+Pixel histogram and sky Gaussian

+Run histogram_mosaic.ipynb to:

+verify the sky distribution is roughly Gaussian,

+obtain bg and σ used for detection thresholds.

+Saturation and halo cleaning

+Open background_saturation_remove.ipynb.

+Run to:

+identify saturated cores and bright halos,

+apply the kNN density–based halo mask,

+write out mosaic_cleaned_enhanced.fits.

+The detection overlay plots here (before/after kNN) correspond to the figures showing halo removal in the report.

+Aperture photometry tests

+Run aperture photometry.ipynb.

+Verify that the 3″ aperture, annulus choice and background subtraction behave sensibly on bright, isolated objects.

+Main catalogue and classification

+Open analysis.ipynb.

+Choose whether to use mosaic.fits or mosaic_cleaned_enhanced.fits as input (the report uses the cleaned version for the final counts).

+Run the notebook to:

+detect sources using bg + 5σ,

+apply the kNN halo filter,

+perform aperture photometry for the remaining sources,

+classify stars vs galaxies.

+Number counts and fits

+Run results.ipynb to:

+build cumulative counts $\log_{10} N(<m)$ for:

+all sources,

+stars only,

+galaxies only;

+compute Poisson error bars;

+perform weighted linear fits to the galaxy curve over the chosen magnitude range (e.g. $m \in [11, 16.5]$);

+optionally explore the effect of changing:

+the magnitude range,

+kNN crowded fraction and grid size.

+This notebook generates the final plots (e.g. logN–m curves and fitted lines) used in the report.
 Running the notebooks in the order above should reproduce all the figures and numerical values quoted in the report.